Guide collection

 What is the safest next move after this page?

-After reading Body Types and Constitution Tendencies, the next move should match the reader's original reason for opening the page.
+After reading Body Types, the next move should match the reader's original reason for opening the page.
 If the task is still educational, follow the closest linked comparison or source page and keep the note small.
 If the task has become personal, persistent, severe, medication-related, pregnancy-related, pediatric, allergy-related, or tied to chronic conditions, stop browsing for an answer and turn the page into a question list.
 This is where source-guided content earns trust: it gives context, comparison, and language, then admits the point where a website should stop.
 The reader leaves with a path, not a prescription or private conclusion.
-Carry forward mixed patterns as a note beside Balanced; do not let it stand alone.
-For this page, the small gain is clarity before confidence.
+Body Types should leave a vocabulary marker, a context clue, and a next page.
+The useful result is less certainty and a cleaner next question.

-After Body Types and Constitution Tendencies, the article ends with ordered reading rather than instruction.
+After Body Types, the article ends with ordered reading rather than instruction.
 The reader leaves with a reading path, a note, or a question.
 The closing block keeps the next move modest: compare, record, or ask.
 After-reading guidance turns mixed patterns into a reading path, a note, or a question rather than an instruction.
+The closing move is deliberately small: compare, record, check, or ask.

 Qi DeficiencyYang Deficiency